 Just daysafter the London Stock Exchange Group (LSE) received a $36.6 billion buyout offer from Hong Kong Exchanges and Clearing Ltd., (HKEX) LSE announced today it unanimously rejects the proposal.

-LSE said it sees “fundamental concerns” with key terms of the offer, such as strategy, deliverability form consideration and value, the stock exchange said in a formal statement today.
-Instead, LSE said it plans to continue with the $27 billion acquisition of Refinitiv, which provides financial marketing data in London.
+LSE’s board sees “fundamental concerns” with key terms under the offer, such as strategy, deliverability form consideration and value, the company said in its statement today.

 LSE also said the proposal made by LSE would be compromised by a number of financial regulators and the UK Enterprise Act, which was established 2002 designed to concern the ownership and regulation of organizations.